filariow/DockerSession/README.md

     With proper orchestration, containers are a great solution that allows you to rapidly scale to meet your customers’ needs while avoiding excess infrastructure in quiet times.
 - **Portability requirement scenarios**: Containerized applications can be deployed on whichever cloud vendors you need to deploy to.
 - **Simple installation of complex program**: Complex program can be containerized avoiding the Operators to fight against strange installation/configuration problems that may appear in non-isolated scenarios.

+### Containers Vs Virtual Machine

+Containers and virtual machines have similar resource isolation and allocation benefits, but function differently because containers virtualize the operating system instead of hardware.
+Containers are more portable and efficient.

 ### Details